Human-like Object Grouping in Self-supervised Vision Transformers: Introduction

 \section{Introduction}

 Grouping visual input into coherent whole objects \cite{treisman1996binding, roelfsema2023solving, peters2021capturing} is a fundamental problem for the brain and AI systems.
-The human visual system achieves this by relying on different signals ranging from part-whole relationships \cite{adeli2023brain, dedieu2021learning, george2017generative, ahn2024attentive, wang2023object, han2024flow, wang2024unsupervised, biswas2026natural, kim2019disentangling, toosi2025generative} and Gestalt processes, to prior semantic knowledge of object categories \cite{greff2020binding, vecera2000toward, wagemans2012century, gilbert_top-down_2013, papale2025modulatory}.
-This visual integration process is mediated by `association fields' \cite{field1993contour}, long-range lateral connections in retinotopic visual cortical areas linking distant points.
-The effective connectivity between units depends on the similarity between locally represented features (e.g., orientation).
+The human visual system achieves this by relying on different signals ranging from part-whole relationships and Gestalt processes \cite{adeli2023brain, dedieu2021learning, george2017generative, ahn2024attentive, wang2023object, han2024flow, wang2024unsupervised, biswas2026natural, kim2019disentangling, toosi2025generative, chen2022unsupervised}, to prior semantic knowledge of object categories \cite{greff2020binding, vecera2000toward, wagemans2012century, gilbert_top-down_2013, papale2025modulatory}.
+This visual integration process has been proposed to be mediated by `association fields' \cite{field1993contour}, long-range lateral connections in retinotopic visual cortical areas linking distant points.
+The effective connectivity between units in these maps has been shown to depend on the similarity between locally represented features (e.g., orientation).
 Models of object perception have focused on implementing these cues and studying grouping as a gradual activation of lateral connections \cite{roelfsema2023solving, jeurissen2016serial}.
 However, most behavioral and modeling experiments in this domain have focused on Gestalt cues and objects with clear boundaries \cite{jeurissen2016serial}, and not in natural contexts where objects are less spatially separated or contours lack clear definition.

 Recent advances in vision foundation models show that similar object grouping properties can emerge from large-scale self-supervised training of transformer models \cite{caron2021emerging, oquab2023dinov2, simeoni2025dinov3, he2022masked}.
 The self-attention mechanism in these models forms dynamic contextual connections between different locations of the visual input, similar to association fields forming in retinotopic maps of the visual cortex.
 Indeed, recent large-scale model comparisons show that contour integration also emerges in these models as training data and model scale increase, with the strongest models beginning to approach human-level integration performance \cite{lonnqvist2025contour}.
 Contour integration, while a hallmark of human object perception, still puts the focus on low-level Gestalt cues, and it remains to be tested whether these findings extend to naturalistic settings \cite{coen2026we}.